 The Lord Jesus was tempted in three ways:

 The first temptation, that of turning stone into bread, represents the error of putting our attention on the necessities of life rather than on the Lord.
 The Lord responded to Satan by reminding him of the verse of Scripture that declares: “Man shall not live by bread alone but by every word of God.”

 The Lord Jesus was tested also in the area of gaining the pleasures of this life.
-Jesus knew to receive such pleasures He would have to worship Satan.
+Jesus knew to receive such pleasures, He would need to worship Satan.
 Instead, the Lord pointed out to Satan the commandment that we are to worship and serve the one true God.

-There remained one more temptation, probably, for some people, the most difficult of all.
-This was the suggestion Christ jump off the pinnacle of Herod’s Temple.
+There remained one more temptation.
+For some people, this one is probably the most difficult of all.
+This was the suggestion that Christ jump off the pinnacle of Herod’s Temple.
 This satanic advice is pitched toward the spiritually ambitious person.

 The pinnacle is a cross.
 It is the place of frustration, of death to our desire to “get out and do something for the Lord.”
 It is death to all religious enthusiasm.

 “If you are the Son of God, come down from the pinnacle, down from the cross.”
 “It is written: ‘You shall not put God to the test,’” was the response of the Lord Jesus.